Read time: 4 minutes

 - Water birth – birthing pools are used to mimic the environment of the womb, meaning that the delivery is less stressful and less of a shock for the baby.
-Your partner can have a water birth at any of the above locations, even at home, where you can hire a birth pool for the delivery
+Your partner can have a water birth at any of the above locations, even at home, where you can hire a birth pool for the delivery.

 There are certain signs you’ll spot when your partner has gone into labour, and although she’ll probably know, it’s worth you getting to know them too:

-- Contractions growing in frequency and intensity
+- Contractions growing in frequency and intensity.

-- Lower back pain and pain in the bottom of your partner’s bump
+- Lower back pain and pain in the bottom of your partner’s bump.

-- A ‘show’ – a plug of mucus that comes away from the vagina
+- A ‘show’ – a plug of mucus that comes away from the vagina.

-- Your partner’s waters breaking – although this happens at a different time in every labour
+- Your partner’s waters breaking – although this happens at a different time in every labour.

 When your partner thinks she’s in labour, it’s time to call the midwife.
 Make sure you have the midwife’s telephone number to hand, in case you need to make the call for your wife.
-The midwife will be able to speak to you and tell you when you should go into hospital, unless, of course, your partner opted for a home birth.
-Using a contraction timer will help you keep track of the length and frequency of the contractions, and enable your midwife to calculate how the labour is progressing.
+The midwife will be able to speak to you and tell you when you should go into hospital, unless, of course, your partner has opted for a home birth.
+Using a contraction timer will help you keep track of the length and frequency of the contractions and help your midwife to calculate how the labour is progressing.

 You might feel under quite a lot of pressure driving or accompanying your partner to the hospital, but there are ways to prepare for the big day:

-- Look into different routes to the hospital in case the normal route is jammed
+- Look into different routes to the hospital in case the normal route is jammed.

 - Practise fitting the car seat.
 A suitable rear-facing car seat is a legal requirement if you plan to drive home from the hospital, in any vehicle, including a taxi.